learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 What would a very fast growing line on the graph look like?

-## Step 6: Analyze Prerequisite problem.
+## Now Back to that Discussion Question...

 Have a student describe from a high level the procedure they or their group used to solve this problem.